jeffmikels/ProPresenter-API/Pro7.md

 ```javascript
 {"slideIndex":3,"action":"presentationTriggerIndex","presentationPath":"[PRESENTATION PATH]"}
 ```

+NOTES:

+- Currently, the protocol requires SENDING the slideIndex as a string value even though the response delivers it as an integer value.
+- Also, the presentation path needs to be either a full pathname to the `.pro` file on the computer or the `playlistIndex:playlistItemIndex` style

 presentationTriggerIndex messages are sent to all connected clients to inform them all when a slide is triggered (if a user triggers a slide, you will get this message sent to you)